normal-account/DuplicateDestroyer/README.md

 # DuplicateDestroyer
-Repository for DuplicateDestroyer, an anti-repost bot on Reddit.com.
+Repository for DuplicateDestroyer, an anti-repost bot on Reddit.